Top 10 Health Benefits Of (Kadukkai/Harde/Haritaki) With Uses & Side Effects

 It is also found in the region of Thailand and Burma along with teak.
-Generally Harade plant needs lots of sunlight but withstands some shade in youth.
-It is plant that can tolerant to drought and frost, can resist fire, regrowth with quick recovering from burns.
+Generally, Harade plant needs lots of sunlight but withstands some shade in youth.
+It is a plant that can tolerant to drought and frost, can resist fire, regrowth with quick recovering from burns.

 How To Identify Haritaki (Harade) Plant?